plrguez/fuse-od-source/Platform/readme.txt

              Move

-  `A`        Select the option or accept the options at form `B`        Cancel and go back to previous menu or to the emulator if there is no previous menu
+  `A`        Select the option or accept the options at form `B`        Cancel and go back to previous menu or to the emulator if there is
+             no previous menu

   `X`        At different contexts:
-               - Mark/Unmark for check options: For example at General options -> Auto-save settings
+               - Mark/Unmark for check options.
+                 Example: General options -> Auto-save settings
-               - Open list of options for list options: For example at Sound options -> AY stereo separation
+               - Open list of options for list options.
+                 Example: Sound options -> AY stereo separation
                - It open 'enter name' dialog for file save dialogs.

   `L1`       Go to the first menu option